 Baithak Foundation is an inclusive organisation.
 If you feel you can contribute to any of our activities in any manner, feel free to reach out to us!

 We believe that all Indian art forms are practising art forms – their practice and Sadhana helps us be more sensitive human beings and creates a strong foundation for a meaningful life.

-Baithak is just an executing arm; the real credit goes to all our supporters who believe in the cause and have been supporting us generously.
+Baithak is deeply thankful to all our donors who believe in the cause and support us generously.
 Our patrons are :